Flovoko/PasswordManager/README.md

 # PasswordManager
 ---
 A Rust / Web App build on [Tauri](https://tauri.app/)
-- The UI is in German
+- The UI language is German